sykehusinnkjop-hf/Azure-Functions/README.md

 # Getting Started
 All stages must be completed in order to deploy the function app.
-- How to Deploy
-- AD Authentication
+- Register the Application with AD
+- Setting up Security group
-- Register the a
+- Deploy the application
+- Add enviroment variables
+- Set up Authentication

 ## Register the Application with AD